Gaetano Castrovilli: Club career

+Bari

 Castrovilli initially started playing football with the Minervino football school.
 At the age of 11, he joined the Bari youth system.
 He went on to make his debut for the first team in Serie B in 2015, and later broke into the starting line-up under manager Roberto Stellone during the 2016–17 season, making 11 appearances for the club in total.

+Fiorentina

 His performances caught the attention of Fiorentina, and he was later sent on loan to join the Florentine youth side in order to take part in the Torneo di Viareggio in 2016, during which he scored a goal in a 1–1 draw against Argentine side Belgrano; the senior side eventually acquired him from Bari on a permanent basis that year for €400,000.
 After six months with the primavera side, in 2017 he was then sent on loan to Cremonese in Serie B for two seasons in 2017, where he made 53 appearances in total, scoring 5 goals.

 In 2019, he returned to Fiorentina, and was included in Vincenzo Montella's first team plans; he went on to make his Serie A debut against Napoli later that year.

+Lazio and loan to Monza

+In July 2024, Castrovilli joined Lazio on a free transfer.
+On 31 January 2025, he was loaned to Monza for the remainder of the 2024–25 season.

+Return to Bari

+On 21 August 2025, Castrovilli returned to Bari on a one-season deal.